 On April 14, 2003 the final regulations issued by HHS regarding the privacy of individually identifiable health information, which we refer to as the Privacy Regulations, pursuant to HIPAA took effect.
-The Privacy Regulations are designed to protect the medical information of a health care patient or health plan enrollee that could be used to identify the individual.
-We refer to as PHI.
+The Privacy Regulations are designed to protect the medical information of a healthcare patient or health plan enrollee that could be used to identify the individual.
+We refer to this information as protected health information, which we refer to as PHI.
 The Privacy Regulations apply directly to certain entities known as "covered entities," which include Plan Sponsors and most healthcare providers.
 In addition, the Privacy Regulations require covered entities to enter into contracts requiring their "business associates" to agree to certain restrictions regarding the use and disclosure of PHI.
-The Privacy Regulations apply directly to entain rights to understand and control how their PHI is used and disclosed.
+The Privacy Regulations apply to PHI maintained in any format, including both electronic and paper records, and impose extensive restrictions on the way in which covered entities (and indirectly their business associates) may use and disclose PHI.
+In addition, the Privacy Regulations also give patients significant rights to understand and control how their PHI is used and disclosed.
 Often, use and disclosure of PHI must be limited to the minimum amount necessary to achieve the purpose of the use or disclosure.
-Certain of our businesses are "business associates" of covered entities, such as Plan Sponsors.
+Certain of our businesses are covered entities directly subject to the Privacy Regulations, and other of their businesses are "business associates" of covered entities, such as Plan Sponsors.